 Many companies must deal with litigation at some point in the course of their operations, and each year billions of dollars are won and lost in business disputes.
 The owners of a small family-owned company may disagree on its objectives, two corporations may clash over the interpretation of a contract, or one entity may file unfair competition claims against another.
 In any of these situations, legal action may be necessary to make sure your livelihood is protected.
-The knowledgeable commercial litigation lawyers at DiTommaso Lubin can guide clients in the Chicago area and across the Mid-West region through all types of business disputes.
+The knowledgeable business litigation lawyers at Lubin Austermuehle, P.C. can guide clients in the Chicago area and across the Mid-West region through all types of business disputes.
 Our firm is dedicated to providing aggressive and zealous representation throughout the duration of your legal matter.
 We assist business owners and professionals who are pursuing action against wrongdoers or defending legal suits that threaten their company’s future.
-We know what is at stake during litigation, and we pursue favorable resolutions while trying to avoid excessive costs.
+Our Chicago business attorneys know what is at stake during litigation, and we pursue favorable resolutions while trying to avoid excessive costs.

 Internal conflicts may occur if there has been a breach of fiduciary duty or breaches of non-compete clauses.
 Fiduciary duties include duties of loyalty, care, disclosure, or confidentiality that an individual owes to another individual or business.
 Directors, executives, and owners may owe each other or the company these duties, depending on their relationships and roles within a business.
 Partners operating a business owe each other a duty of loyalty as well as to act in good faith and fair dealings.
 Additionally, board directors of corporations are prohibited from putting themselves in positions whereby their individual interests conflict with those of the company, and they may not use their status for personal gain.
 If a breach occurs or is alleged to have occurred, the result is usually complex litigation.
 Shareholders may file derivative actions on behalf of a company in order to hold directors liable for breaching their fiduciary duties.
 These suits can result in in forfeitures of salaries incurred during a breach, recovery of stock values, and in rare instances punitive damages if a defendant’s actions are found to be particularly egregious.